microsoft/vscode-eslint/README.md

 This section describes major releases and their improvements.
 For a detailed list of changes please refer to the [change log](./CHANGELOG.md).

+From version 2.2.3 on forward odd major, minor or patch version numbers indicate an insider or pre-release.
+So `2.2.3` is a pre-release, `2.5.3` will be a pre-release as well. `2.2.10` will be a regular release.

 ### Version 2.2.0

 Added support for ESLint V8.0 Beta.
 To stay backwards compatible with eslint settings the version still uses the CLIEngine if available.
 However users can force the use of the new ESLint API using the setting `eslint.useESLintClass`.